AinaraBarcoVentura/tfg-fuzzymdb/README.md

 For use the npm-module, first you need to install node.js.
 You can find the software here: https://nodejs.org/es/.

-To use the module fuzzymdb, you will need to have installed the mongodb module, because it is a dependency of the project.
-To install it use the following command:
+To use the module fuzzymdb, you will need to have installed the mongodb module and ora module.
+Both of them are dependencies of this project but when you install the fuzzymdb module you already download the necessary packages for complete functionality.

+Also, if you experiment some problem, you can install the modules manually following the next steps:
+To install the mongodb module use the following command:
 ```
 npm install mongodb
 ```

-Also, if you want to display the loading bar in the console, asynchronously, you will also need the ora package.
-To install it usse the following command:
+To install ora module use the following command:

 ```
 npm install ora